brianhill/bayesian-statistics/daily_schedule_term_2.md

 ### Week 2 &mdash; Combinatorics and Probability Distributions &mdash; Variance

 * Tuesday, Sep.
-2 &mdash; Carefully read to p.
-35 of Young (the end of Chapter 2) &mdash; Come prepared with any remaining questions about pp. 16-37 &mdash; Do the [Assignment for Tuesday - FORTHCOMING](./assignments/AssignmentFor2024-09-02.nb.pdf) &mdash; Copy all of Chapter 3 (pp. 38-91) of Young (a printout that you can copy from is across from the copier or you can easily find PDF scans of Young online)
+3 &mdash; Carefully read to p.
+35 of Young (the end of Chapter 2) &mdash; Come prepared with any remaining questions about pp. 16-35 &mdash; Do the [Assignment for Tuesday](./assignments/AssignmentFor2024-09-03.nb.pdf) &mdash; Copy all of Chapter 3 (pp. 38-91) of Young (a printout that you can copy from is across from the copier or you can easily find PDF scans of Young online)

 <img src="./resources/15BilliardBalls.png" alt="Racking the Billiard Balls" width="100%">